-APP NOTE: Save Money when Using i2o Over Cellular Networks
+How to Save Money when Using i2o Over Cellular Networks Application Note

 Minimizing Costs When Transmitting Data Over Cellular Networks